-You've probably heard or read thatyou should prepare for a job interview by researching the company before you go in.
-It's good advice but hard to follow unless you know what you should be looking for.
+You've probably heard or read that you should prepare for a job interview by researching the company before you go in.
+It's good advice but hard to follow unless you know why, and what you should be looking for.

-– Knowing about the type of competition the company is facing will help you answer questions like “What do you bring to the table?” and “What could we be doing differently?”.
+Knowing about the type of competition the company is facing will help you answer questions like “What do you bring to the table?” and “What could we be doing differently?”

 Interviews can be awkward, but by preparing yourself by knowing the company as best you can, you will be giving yourself a leg up on your competitors.
 Don’t limit yourself to just the company’s website.
 Be sure to do an internet search to see what is being said about the organization and any industry trends that might affect someone in that position.